netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 ## Quick Summary

-Starting **August 1, 2025**, a subscription will be required to access advanced [Netzero](https://www.netzero.energy) features such as automations, dynamic tariffs, utility integrations, and diagnostics.
+Starting **August 1, 2025**, a subscription is required to access advanced [Netzero](https://www.netzero.energy) features such as automations, dynamic tariffs, utility integrations, and diagnostics.
 USD pricing is **$6.99/month** or **$69.99/year** (a 16% discount).
 Local pricing will vary by currency and VAT: [Pricing details](https://www.netzero.energy/pricing).